cmbiwer/pycbc_cal_dev/docs/inference_gw150914.md

 Instructions
 ===================

+The general setup is you have a configuration file that contains the information about the priors.
+And you then run ``pycbc_inference`` with this.

 Copy the ``inference.ini`` section below into a file named ``inference.ini``.

 Copy the ``run_pycbc_inference.sh`` section below into a file named ``run_pycbc_inference.sh``.